Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

     cd /Users/[user_name]/Documents
     ```

-4. Type `cd ..` to move out to a parent folder which means higher hierarchy folder

-    One period (.) means your current located folder.
-Two period (..) means one level higher folder than your current located folder.
-This is relative path.
-We can also use absolute path which we used in step 1 to change your current folder.
-You can also type this.
-    ```
-    cd /Users/[user_name]/Downloads
-    ```

 !!! note

     Ensure you type folder names correctly, including proper capitalization.
-    Be cautious when using relative paths (e.g., cd .. to move up one folder), as it can lead to unintended movements.

 ### Open a file and folder